-- ENTRY ROUTE 1: Police Constable Degree Apprenticeship (PCDA).
+- ENTRY ROUTE 1: Police Constable Degree Apprenticeship (PCDA) – we are now recruiting under this entry route.
 To apply for this you do not need to already have a degree or equivalent qualification.
 You’ll earn one on the job!
+Click here to apply.

-- ENTRY ROUTE 3: Pre-join Degree in Professional Policing.
+- ENTRY ROUTE 3: Pre-join Degree in Professional Policing – not currently recruiting.

 More information about these entry routes together with other useful information is contained in our police officer joining guide.
 Click on the image below to read it.

 Once you’ve had a chance to read our officer joining guide, if you’re still interested we’ve created this helpful animated guide to the recruitment process.
 Click on the image below to view it.

 To read full details about the recruitment process, click on the image below.

 OTHER ENTRY ROUTES: There are also non-traditional routes to enter policing including Direct Entry, Police Now and the force’s Specialist Entry Detective programme.
 You can read more about these here.